Dirty Rice is made with perfectly seasoned rice and meat and is a great Southern side dish to any meal or as a whole meal on it's own!

 Nutritional Disclaimer

-You don't need to do that at all actually.
+1. You don’t need to do that at all actually.
 It is a waste of time and dishes.
-They cook with the ground beef and you can grind them up just like you do with the ground beef.
+They cook with the ground beef so therefore do not need to be boiled and you grind them up just like you do with the ground beef.
 You realize I actually make this, right?
-LOL Also, look at any other cajun dirty rice recipe, literally no one does that.
+Also, look at most any other authentic cajun dirty rice recipes, you will see that most do it just like I was taught to do here.